 You can make some great Christmas decorations using Hama Beads, with endless possibilities for designs.
 You could make a Christmas pudding, a Santa, a reindeer, a snowflake, or a candy cane.
 The list is endless.
 We have included a template for a gingerbread man with a Christmas hat on here, but you can find plenty more ideas online.
-If you don’t already have a set, then you can pick one up in your local toy store or online from Argos where they also have Aquabeads that use water instead of heat to stick together.
+If you don’t already have a set, then you can pick one up in your local toy store or online where they also have Aquabeads that use water instead of heat to stick together.

 Salt Dough Decorations

 A bit like play-dough, salt dough can be moulded into shapes or rolled flat and cut out.
 However, with salt dough, you can keep your finished creations by drying them out slowly in a low oven and then paint them to create long lasting items that can be brought out year after year to hang on the tree.

 Salt dough is really easy to make and you don’t need any special ingredients.
 All you need is table salt, plain flour, and water, using these ratios: 100g flour, 50g of salt, 50ml of water.
 You can double or triple the amounts to get the amount of dough you need.
 Mix the salt and flour together first, then add the water to form a dough that is then ready to use.

 You can either make models, such as miniature Christmas trees, or you could use biscuit cutters to cut out various shapes.
 Basically, anything goes but remember, larger and thicker items will take longer to dry out in the oven.